Shuyi-Huang/Medical-History-Form/README.md

 webside: https://shuyi-huang.github.io/Medical-History-Form/

- the project run by VS Code
+This project can be built and run using VS Code.

 Features